ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics: : Mining Queries and Rubrics from Academic Surveys

 \subsection{Rubric Generation}

 Rubrics $\mathbf{R}=\{R_i\}_{i=1}^K$ consist of $K$ automatically generated rubric items $R_i$ that each evaluate aspects of answer quality.
-We create rubrics from three sources: survey rubrics (\rubricsurvey), which are conditioned on the query and reference answer; parametric rubrics (\rubricparametric), which are conditioned only on the query; and hybrid rubrics (\rubrichybrid), which are the top-$n$ rubric items from a deduplicated and reranked union of \rubricsurvey and \rubricparametric.
-Hybrid rubrics contain $\sim$7.5 rubric items on average.
+Below, we present the design choices and method for rubric creation.

+\paragraph{Desiderata.} Rubrics are distilled from survey articles, adopting limitations from the articles themselves.
+For example, citations and analysis in the survey article can be subjective.
+Consequently, there may be gaps in evaluation criteria, e.g., an important missing $R_i$, and not all rubric items may be important.
+We address these potential limitations through two design choices.
+(1) We generate and evaluate three rubric types: survey rubrics (\rubricsurvey), parametric rubrics (\rubricparametric), and hybrid rubrics that merge the two (\rubrichybrid $\subset$ (\rubricsurvey $\cup$ \rubricparametric)), covering obvious gaps in rubrics~\cite{wadhwa2025evalagent}.
+(2) To create \rubrichybrid, we deduplicate, rerank, and remove hallucinations from the union set \rubricsurvey $\cup$ \rubricparametric, which intends to remove unimportant or flawed rubric items.
+The top-8 hybrid rubric items are retained, leaving $\sim$7.5 rubric items on average.

-\paragraph{Rubric item generation.} We few-shot prompt \pipelinemodel, using question-answer pairs from ScholarQABench~\cite{openscholar}, to generate rubric items.
+\paragraph{Rubric item generation.} We few-shot prompt \pipelinemodel, using question-answer pairs from ScholarQABench~\cite{openscholar}, to generate rubric items. \rubricsurvey is conditioned on both the query and reference answer; \rubricparametric is conditioned on only the query.
 Each rubric item is created from one of three prompts designed to increase diversity of rubric item topics: information-based, depth-based, and citation-based items.
 Information-based items ask for specific statements, findings, opinions, or comparisons.
 Depth-based items ask for elaboration or explanation.
 Citation-based items ask whether answers cite a specific article.
 To create \rubricsurvey and \rubricparametric with diverse items, we sample 4 information-based items, 2 depth-based items, and 2 citation-based items.

-\paragraph{Hybrid rubric construction.} Inspired by prior work~\cite{wadhwa2025evalagent}, we create a hybrid rubric \rubrichybrid that leverages the potential strengths of both \rubricparametric and \rubricsurvey by filtering the reranked union of \rubricsurvey and \rubricparametric.
-Using \pipelinemodel, we deduplicate repeating rubric items that represent identical criteria and rerank rubric items based on their importance for answer evaluation.
-Rubric items referencing papers that cannot be automatically matched to a Google Scholar article are removed.
-The top-$n$ reranked items form \rubrichybrid, where the $n$ is set to $8$ to match the average size of the other rubrics; $\sim$61\% of hybrid rubric items originate from \rubricsurvey.
+\paragraph{Hybrid rubric construction.} Using \pipelinemodel, we deduplicate repeating rubric items that represent identical criteria and rerank rubric items based on their importance for answer evaluation.
+To remove hallucinations, we remove rubric items referencing papers that cannot be automatically matched to a Google Scholar article.
+Post-filters, about 61\% of hybrid rubric items come from \rubricsurvey.